With the ease and painless install of Fedora 23, I wondered if the FC14 system could also be easily replaced. Obviously there were some complications.

 Windows Rescue Disk

 The system was shipped with Windows 7 pre-installed and there were no installation or rescue media supplied.
 However, to ensure that I would have some safety I wanted the option to fix Windows bootloader problems.
-Fortunately Windows 7 provides a way to create a bootable rescue CD (for some reason the Dell Vostr 430, even with latest 2.4.0 firmware, does NOT boot from USB devices):
+Fortunately Windows 7 provides a way to create a bootable rescue CD (for some reason the Dell Vostr 430, even with latest 2.4.0 firmware, does NOT boot from USB devices):start Backup and RestoreA CD is burned and bootable.
+On the disk, the

 select from left hand panel Create a System Repair Disk